| HISTORY OF PRINCES STREET |

 was passed in 1867, allowing the council to tear down any

-changes that would transform several parts of the Old Town
+major changes that would transform several parts of the

-and linking the Royal Mile to Princes Street and the New
+Old Town and linking the Royal Mile to Princes Street and

-street and the place to find many large department stores
+shopping street and the place to find many large department

-relax in the beautiful gardens.
-An enjoy panoramic views of The
+and relax in the beautiful gardens.
+An enjoy panoramic views

 Castle, Ramsay